 Exercise a lot more than I did at the beginning.
 I think I would have felt a lot better, quicker.

 What do you say to other women about the menopause?

-I would say that you are definitely not in it alone, if you consider at any one time there are 13 million women in the UK who are either peri or menopausal.
+I would say that you are definitely not in it alone.
+Consider at any one time there are 13 million women in the UK who are either peri or menopausal.

-It wasn’t something that my friends or I talked about and it’s still not talked about – I consider it a chronic life changing condition and we are pretty much left to our devices to sort out what to do.
+It wasn’t something that my friends or I talked about and it’s still not talked about.
+I consider it a chronic life changing condition.
+We are pretty much left to our own devices to sort out what to do.

-It’s fabulous to see more support and advice coming to the forefront and people should feel confident and comfortable to discuss the subject – even in the workplace.
+It’s fabulous to see more support and advice coming to the forefront.
+People should feel confident and comfortable to discuss the subject – even in the workplace.
 I know we do at Ten and we now offer support through TenClinical.

 What are your thoughts on this time of a woman’s life?